 What information must the agency give you about services it charges for?

 If the agency charges you for services, you must be given full written details of what they are.
 These should include your right to cancel or withdraw from the services.

 Your agency should give you a ‘key information document’ before you start with them.
 This should include things like the minimum hourly amount you should expect to be paid and what specific deductions will be made and why.
 It will also include information about any fees you have to pay to an umbrella company.
 You should get a new document if the key information changes.

 You’re also entitled to a written statement outlining a description of the job, and terms like holiday entitlement, hours of work and sick pay.

 Can you cancel services the agency charges you for?

 You can cancel any services the agency charges you for without suffering a penalty.
 These include services for accommodation, transport or training.

-By law, you must give a minimum of ten working days' written notice to the agency to cancel living accommodation and a minimum of five working days' notice for all other services.
 The agreement may say that you must give the agency more than the minimum notice.
 You should check your contract to find out what the notice period is.

 How do agency services affect your minimum wage